-Our first campsite is about 2 hours past the small village of Wayllabamba (3,000m/9,842ft) located in the temperate green valley of the same name.
-Temperatures at night can be as low as 5ºC, depending on the season.
-It is generally colder in the dry season from May to September.
+Our first campsite is located approximately 2 hours past the charming village of Wayllabamba (3,000m/9,842ft), nestled in the verdant and temperate valley that shares the same name.
+Depending on the season, temperatures at night can drop as low as 5ºC or 41°F, especially during the dry season from May to September.

-After walking about 40 minutes, we enter the Citadel of Machu Picchu from the top through the “House of the Guardians”where you can take the famous postcard pictures of Machu Picchu.
-From there, we proceed towards the control point, where we register and leave any large backpacks or walking poles.
-You are only allowed to take small bags into Machu Picchu, such as camera bags.
-Walking poles are not allowed because they can damage the stones.
+After approximately 40 minutes of walking, we enter the Citadel of Machu Picchu from the top, passing through the renowned “House of the Guardians,” where you can capture those famous postcard-worthy snapshots of Machu Picchu.
+Afterward, we continue towards the control point, where we register and leave behind any large backpacks or walking poles.
+Please note that you can only take small bags, such as camera bags inside Machu Picchu, as walking poles can potentially damage the ancient stones.

-After your tour, those who have booked in advance for the extra hike up Huayna Picchu will have time to enjoy those views on their own.
-When you have had your fill of the exceptional views of Machu Picchu, you will take the bus back down to Aguas Calientes for lunch (not included).
-Depending on your train departure time, you may also have time for some shopping, sightseeing or a visit to the museum or hot springs.
+Following the tour, those who have pre-booked the optional hike up Huayna Picchu will have time to immerse themselves in its breathtaking views.
+Once you’ve taken in the remarkable vistas of Machu Picchu to your heart’s content, we’ll take a bus back down to beautiful Aguas Calientes for lunch (not included).
+This is a great time to reflect on your journey and share pictures and memories with your guide and group.
+Depending on your train departure time, you may also have the chance to indulge in some shopping, sightseeing, or even a visit to the museum or hot springs.

 *** The Huayna Picchu Mountain Hike depends on availability and let us know about it at booking time.